 - Hopeless Love explains Yugi's slightly effeminate appearance by making him a hermaphrodite.

-- Rinjapine's The Lion King OC Njozi went through several gender flips before her/his creator decided to make him/her to a hermaphrodite.
+- Rinjapine's The Lion King (1994) OC Njozi went through several gender flips before her/his creator decided to make him/her a hermaphrodite.
 Rinjapine even discusses the trouble with gender pronouns this causes.

-- In this Avatar The Last Airbender fanfic, Aang and Katara encounter one of these...who looks like Katara except for some other details.
+- In an Avatar: The Last Airbender fanfic called Kataang Island Adventure, Aang and Katara encounter one of these...who looks like Katara except for some other details.
 She turns out to be the leader of an island tribe, where they don't worry about appearances.

 - The Gyaos in the Heisei Gamera trilogy.